unrealwork/atsd-use-cases/chart-of-the-day/austin-power/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/efc684ff/2/#fullscreen)

-Austin, Texas is the Lone Star State's capital city and one of the fastest growing cities in America.
-Home to the University of Texas at Austin, which produces thousands of well-qualified computer science graduates each year and funnels new talent into the city's largest employers.
+Austin, Texas is the capital city of the Lone Star State and one of the fastest growing cities in America.
+Home to the University of Texas at Austin, which produces thousands of well-qualified computer science graduates each year and funnels new talent into largest employers in Austin.
 Dubbed "the Silicon Hills" for the high concentration of post-dot-com-boom and other newer high-tech companies that populate the city, Austin is seen as an all-around business friendly city.

 One of the tenets of good business is healthy competition but currently, Austin residents only have one choice for an electricity